Shenkuu Tangram

 Scoring

-For every shape correctly placed in Normal and Hard modes, you will receive 15 points, making each puzzle worth 105 points, and the entire game worth 1,575.
-In Normal Mode, you will also receive bonus points for the time remaining on the clock, with each second being counted as one point.
-The current level has no affect on the points received, and you will receive no points when playing in Zen Mode.
+For every shape correctly placed in Normal and Hard Modes, you will receive 15 points, making each puzzle worth 105 points, and the entire game worth 1,575.
+In Normal Mode, you will also receive bonus points for the time remaining on the clock, with each second being counted as 1 point.
+(Since Hard Mode has no bonus points, you ironically need to play on Normal Mode to get a trophy score.)
+The level number has no effect on the points received.
 In order to earn a high enough score for a trophy, you will usually need to solve each puzzle in under 10 seconds.

 Nope, no idea on this one...